 The grants listed below are available to U.S. citizens and permanent residents only.

-The church sponsoring the student’s application must be the student’s home church, in the area the student lived before coming to Messiah College, not a church the student has only attended while a student at Messiah College.
+The church sponsoring the student’s application must be the student’s home church, in the area the student lived before coming to Messiah University, not a church the student has only attended while a student at Messiah University.
 Currently, only Brethren in Christ churches participate.

-Messiah College Grants are awarded to students based on need and academic ability.
+Messiah University Grants are awarded to students based on need and academic ability.
 The amounts of these grants range between $100 and $12,000 each year.
-The results of the Free Application for Federal Student Aid (FAFSA) are required in order to determine eligibility for the Messiah College Grant.
+The results of the Free Application for Federal Student Aid (FAFSA) are required in order to determine eligibility for the Messiah University Grant.

 Most states use the FAFSA application to determine if a student is eligible for their state grant.
 A student must demonstrate financial need in most states and residency requirements may vary as well as the dollar amounts.
 Application forms are available in all high school guidance offices.
 The following states offer grants that can be used at Pennsylvania Colleges.
 Click on your state to see if you qualify.

 Pennsylvania State Grants are awarded to students who are Pennsylvania residents who demonstrate financial need and who attend at least half-time.
 Students must file the FAFSA.
 Grant eligibility is determined by PHEAA (Pennsylvania Higher Education Assistance Agency), not Messiah University.
 The amount of the Pennsylvania State Grant may range from $500 to $4,122 (for 2019-2020 year) and may be awarded for a maximum of eight semesters.